seralexeev/xrabbit.dev/README.md

 id: 94
 date: 17-06-2025
 media:
-  - media/94-1.jpg
+  - 94-1.jpg
 ```

-And finally - metal cutting discs and taps for threading.
-I will try to place all the electronics compactly and securely.
+And last - metal cutting discs and taps for threading.
+I'll try to place all the electronics compactly and securely.

 ---